Pettersson-dev/Security-architecture/README.md

 * Integrate with SIEMs and other dashboards, monitoring, alerting tools

+### Data exposure
+* Never rely on client to filter data
+* Review all responses and adapt responses to what the API consumers really need
+* Define schemas of all the API responses
+* Don’t forget about error responses
+* Identify all the sensitive or PII info and justify its use
+* Enforce response checks to prevent accidental data and exception leaks

 ## File transfer (FTP etc)
 * Use sFTP
 * Encrypt and sign sensitive files